EU lawmakers back gas, nuclear energy as sustainable

 Environmentalists warned the vote could set a precedent for lawmakers elsewhere to label polluting forms of energy as sustainable.

-“We have now officially validated greenwashing by law,” said Tsvetelina Kuzmanova of the campaign group E3G.
+“We have now officially validated greenwashing by law,” said Tsvetelina Kuzmanova of the climate think tank E3G.

 “The process and the decision have been entirely political, not scientific, to only benefit a small number of member states,” she said.
 “This would not stand a chance in court and will only create more uncertainty for financial markets and jeopardize (the) EU’s climate ambition.”